masty123/It-Came-From-Outer-Space-Programming-II-Final-Project-/README.md

 ![GUI](ImagePreview/GameOver.PNG)

 ### Design Pattern used
 - Singleton - the singleton pattern is a software design pattern that restricts the instantiation of a class to one object.
 This is useful when exactly one object is needed to coordinate actions across the system.
-[Read more about Composite design pattern](https://en.wikipedia.org/wiki/Singleton_pattern)
+[Read more about Singleton design pattern](https://en.wikipedia.org/wiki/Singleton_pattern)